 Senior Vice President, Business Development

 John leads the business development and origination efforts for Silicon Ranch and the expansion of utility-scale power plants, storage, and value-added energy services into new geographies.
 The origination team works electric cooperatives, investor-owned utilities, and commercial clients to achieve their economic and sustainability goals through cost-effective energy solutions.
 John has worked in the renewable energy industry for over two decades, covering all aspects of the value chain, from small-scale, off-grid power systems to heading up US origination for a global distribution company.
 John joined Silicon Ranch in 2015 following several years with the global engineering procurement and construction (EPC) firm that built Silicon Ranch’s early projects.

 Executive Vice President, Strategy & Corporate Development

 Boris Schubert has been driving the energy transition for more than 20 years with a focus on global renewable power development.
-As Silicon Ranch’s Chief Development Officer and Chairman of Clearloop, Boris is charged with leading the future growth of Silicon Ranch by expanding its project inventory into new markets and use cases across the U.S. His role helps bridge together the unique offerings of Silicon Ranch’s carbon solutions provider Clearloop and its agrivolatics solution Regenerative Energy to meet growing customer climate ambitions and deliver tangible environmental, social, and economic impact for customers and local communities.
+As Silicon Ranch’s Chief Operating Officer and President of its subsidiary SR EPC, Boris is charged with enabling and leading the future growth of Silicon Ranch by expanding its project inventory into new markets and use cases across the U.S. and by combining SRC’s Development and Delivery activities into one Integrated Deployment model.
 Prior to joining Silicon Ranch, Boris served as General Manager of Renewable Power Development at Shell, globally leading a push to provide cleaner energy solutions.